nasa/cumulus/docs/deployment/components.md

 ## Available Cumulus Components

-* [Cumulus Distribution](https://github.com/nasa/cumulus/tree/master/tf-modules/distribution) - the Thin Egress App, as
+* [Distribution](https://github.com/nasa/cumulus/tree/master/tf-modules/distribution) - the Thin Egress App, as
   well as the S3 credentials endpoint, with a config targeted at Cumulus and NGAP.
 * [Thin Egress App](./thin_egress_app) - an app running in Lambda that creates